awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-modelpackage-sourcealgorithm.md

 `ModelDataUrl`  <a name="cfn-sagemaker-modelpackage-sourcealgorithm-modeldataurl"></a>
 The Amazon S3 path where the model artifacts, which result from model training, are stored\.
 This path must point to a single `gzip` compressed tar archive \(`.tar.gz` suffix\)\.
-The model artifacts must be in an S3 bucket that is in the same region as the algorithm\.
+The model artifacts must be in an S3 bucket that is in the same AWS region as the algorithm\.
 *Required*: No
 *Type*: String
 *Maximum*: `1024`